Borrowing a Device from the Student Chromebook Loaner Program (SCLP)

 Initiated during the COVID-19 pandemic while campuses were shut down, and administered by the Office of the Provost, the Student Chromebook Loaner Program (SCLP) is intended to provide short- to medium-term to support students who do not have access to the technology resources they need for learning.

-For example, a student without access to a computer can request a Chromebook, and then use the University's Virtual Computing Lab to use the software in the computing labs or connect to a class via Zoom.
+For example, a student without access to a computer can request a Chromebook, and then use the Pitt Digital Virtual Student Computing Lab to use the software in the computing labs or connect to a class via Zoom.

 Loan Terms & Conditions

-- ChromeOS is a lightweight operating system primarily intended for use with web apps and the University's Virtual Student Computing Lab and Virtual Desktops for Remote Work.
-(For example, if you need to use Microsoft Word, your options are either Microsoft 365 Online or accessing the desktop version through the Virtual Lab or Desktop.)
-Please ensure that you can access all the resources and programs that you will need through these means prior to proceeding with the loan process.
+• ChromeOS is a lightweight operating system primarily intended for use with web apps and remote resources like the Pitt Digital Virtual Student Computing Lab.
+(For example, if you need to use Microsoft Word, your options are to use the limited Microsoft 365 app or to access the desktop version through the Virtual Lab.)
+We request that you ensure that you are able to access all of the resources and programs that you will need through these means prior to proceeding with the loan process.
 For your convenience, here is an article with some of the pros and cons of ChromeOS .
 Keep in mind that SCLP devices may not be the latest models but are tested for reliability and equipped with the necessary features to meet the basic needs of an average student.

-- Loaner devices and their provided chargers are due back to a Drop-In Support location by the end of the current semester in good working condition.
-Consult the University's academic calendar for the official end of the term and take note of Drop-In Support location hours when attempting to return your borrowed device.
+• Loaner devices with their provided chargers are due back to a Drop-In Support location by the end of the current semester in good working condition.
+Consult the the University's academic calendar for the official end of the term and take note of Drop-In Support location hours when attempting to return your borrowed device.

-- DIS and SCLP offer no official support for Linux applications running on ChromeOS.
+• DIS and SCLP do not offer support for Linux applications running on ChromeOS.
 Users who choose to do this do so at their own risk.

 Detail